Mor Gregorios Jacobite Students' Movement

 Mor Gregorios Jacobite Students' Movement (MGJSM) is the student wing of Malankara Jacobite Syriac Orthodox Church.
-It is a Christian student organization in India.
-The headquarters of MGJSM is located at Malankara Syrian Orthodox Theological Seminary of Ernakulam District in Kerala.
+It is a Christian student organisation in India.
+The headquarters of MGJSM is located at Malankara Syrian Orthodox Theological Seminary of Ernakulam district in Kerala.

 History

-Founded in 1907 as "Syrian Students Conference", it is the first Student Christian Movement in India.
+Founded in 1907 as Syrian Students Conference, it is the first Student Christian Movement in India.
 It conducted annual conferences till 1912 on a regular basis.
 After the church split in 1912, the annual conferences were abandoned.

 Later on 6 May 1922, a special convention of the Students of the Malankara Jacobite Syriac Orthodox Church was convened at the Cheruthottukunnel St. George Church of Angamaly diocese (in Pallikkara Region), under the initiative of St Paulose Mor Athanasius of Aluva (Valiya Thirumeni).
 In that meeting Thirumeni proposal of naming the organization after his spiritual mentor, St. Gregorios Geevarghese of Parumala was accepted.
 Thus 'Mar Gregorios Syrian Vidhyarthi Sangam' (also called Mar Gregorios Syrian Students Association - M.G.S.S.A) came into existence as the student wing of Jacobite Church.
 This was the first ever student's organization that adopted the name of St. Gregorios of Parumala.
 The movement gained momentum after this conference and started conducting conferences annually.
 Units were established in every parish and educational institution with a minimum of 10 Jacobite students.
 Valiya Thirumeni nourished the organization into becoming the 'back bone' of Jacobite Church.
 By 1950 the movement had nearly 500 units and a total of nearly 20000 members.
 During this period most of the church leaders were alumni of MGSSA.

 In 1960 MGSSA and St Thomas Syrian Students of Mertran Faction, as it merged with Jacobite Church, merged to form Mar Gregorios Orthodox Christian Student Movement Mgocsm.
 During this period the Students Movement showed exponential growth and is said to have nearly 700 units and more than 25000 members.
 But this 'Golden Era' was short lived and soon in 1972 both the churches split apart.
 MGOCSM under Malankara Orthodox Church and SOSMI (Syrian Orthodox Students Movement of India), the Student wing of Jacobite Church which was later renamed as JASSMI (Jacobite Syrian Students Movement of India) in 2002 when the church adopted a new constitution.